saltyorg/docs/docs/saltbox/inventory/index.md

 sonarr_docker_image_tag: "nightly"
 ```

-Which would override the default [`release`] and result in Saltbox using the `ghcr.io/hotio/sonarr:nightly` Docker image instead, without you modifying this file.
-If you update Saltbox and this file is replaced, your tag change to `nightly` remains in effect.
+Which would override the default `release` and result in Saltbox using the `ghcr.io/hotio/sonarr:nightly` Docker image instead, without you modifying this file.

+The reason the inventory file `/srv/git/saltbox/inventories/host_vars/localhost.yml` is used instead of modifying `/srv/git/saltbox/roles/sonarr/defaults/main.yml` directly is that the roles edit would get reset on the next `sb update` whereas the localhost inventory edit will be preserved and is included in Saltbox managed backups.

 ## 'Custom' variables